Our Conference is packed with exciting native plant events, art, music and more!

 “Saging” has become common in movies, TV shows, social media, and cleansing rituals –people burning sage bundles in the hope of purifying space and clearing bad energy.
 Instead of healing, the appropriated use of saging in popular culture is having a harmful effect.
 Indigenous communities have tended a relationship with white sage for thousands of generations.
 Today, poachers are stealing metric tons of this plant from the wild to supply international demand.
 Saging the World spotlights the ecological and cultural issues intertwined with white sage, centering the voices of Native advocates who have long protected and cherished this plant.

-Taste the real California on a guided dinner, as members of the Chia Cafe Collective introduce you to native foods, Indigenous culinary legacies and a vision for a sustainable, food-sovereign future.
+Come together with friends new and old at this celebration of the native plant community.
+Members of the Chia Café Collective will provide the keynote presentation, introducing you to the relationships behind native foods, Indigenous culinary legacies and a vision for a sustainable, food-sovereign future.

-The dinner will include food and beverage samplings made with cultivated native plants.
-The Native Foods Night will be held onsite at the San Jose DoubleTree.
-Tickets are $60 during early registration, $75 during regular registration, and $120 onsite or for a guest who is not registered for the conference.
+The CNPS Celebration will be held onsite at the San Jose DoubleTree.
+Tickets are $65 during early registration, $80 during regular registration, and $125 onsite or for a guest who is not registered for the conference.

 Botanical Tattoo Contest